 Complimentary Bodybuilding Supplements

-As a natural bodybuilder, I know first-hand there’s no substitute for a good diet and exercise training program.
+As a professional natural bodybuilder, I know first-hand there’s no substitute for a good diet and exercise training program.
 However, properly supplementing your diet and exercise program can without a doubt help you improve your results.
 In no particular order, here are my favorite bodybuilding supplements.

 Lifting weights stresses and breaks down muscle tissue and in response to this stress, the body adapts by using protein to make the muscles bigger and stronger.
 Protein, which is comprised of amino-acids, helps the body repair, and rebuild stressed/damaged tissues in the body.
 Ideally, as a bodybuilder you should try to consume at least .8 grams of protein per lb bodyweight on a daily basis.
 That’s roughly 144 grams of protein for a 180lb person.
 However, reaching those requirements isn’t necessarily easy and can involve loads of cooking.
 By supplementing with protein, you can reach those requirements and save yourself some time in the kitchen if you’re in a hurry.